-A Biology major, Kerron entered the MARC program in August 2005 and worked with Dr. Ray Gavin in the Biology Department his research project as myosin function in non-muscle cells.
-Kerron was a recipient of the Brooklyn CollegePresidential Scholarship.
-He attended the Leadership Alliance Symposium in Danvers MA in July 2005 and in the ABRCMS Conference in Atlanta GA, in November 2005.
-Kerron graduated from Brooklyn College in 2007 and would like earn a Ph.D in Immunology & Pathology.
-He is currently a student at SUNY Albany where he was in Dr. Rebecca Keller's lab a part of the Center for Cardiovasular Sciences
+A biology major, Kerron Gilford entered the MARC program in 2005 and worked with Professor Ray Gavin in the Biology Department on his research project, myosin function in non-muscle cells.
+Kerron was a recipient of the Brooklyn College Presidential Scholarship.
+He attended the Leadership Alliance Symposium in Danvers Mass., in July 2005 and in the Annual Biomedical Research Conference for Minority Students in Atlanta in November 2005.
+Kerron graduated in 2007 and would like to earn a Ph.D. in immunology and pathology.
+He is currently a student at SUNY Albany, where he was in Dr. Rebecca Keller's lab a part of the Center for Cardiovasular Sciences.

 Originally from Guyana, Nkechia Ng-a-qui was a chemistry major with a minor in biochemistry.
 She worked with Professor Sánchez Delgado in the Chemistry Department.
 They worked on Polymer-supported metallic nano-particles as hydrogenation catalysts.
 The object of their research is to design novel catalysts derived from ruthenium nano-particles immobilized on polyvinylpyridine, of use in hydrogenation reactions of importance in pharmaceutical developments and in the manufacture of environmentally benign fuels.
 Nkechia graduated in 2007 and enrolled in a graduate program at Pace University.
 She received an M.S. in 2010 and is currently a science teacher in middle school in New York.